firehist/angular-courses/Ressources/Challenges/challenges.md

 *Working based on 07 source code*

-1. Create a new angular service called `ProductService``
+1. Create a new angular service called `ProductService`

+`$ ng generate service shared/models/product`

 2. Ensure that it will be declared at our appModule level
+3. Move the IProduct interface and the products array from our `productListComponent` to this new service
-3. Write the `getProducts` method
+4. Write a public `getProducts` method to access to this products array
-4. Replace the product list into our `ProductListComponent` by calling this method
+5. [OPTIONAL]: Write a public `getObservableProducts` which return an Observable

 ## 09 - Retrieving data Using HTTP